Cecilio Trinidad (he/ him)* Land Steward

 Paige Green is a documentary and portrait photographer in Petaluma, California, whose storytelling approach to photography focuses on women, social justice and environmental activism.
 In 2010, Paige began working with Executive Director of Fibershed, Rebecca Burgess, to capture the stories of local natural fiber and the textile community, from fiber farmers, ranchers, small manufacturers, artisans, and designers, helping define Fibershed.

-Sirima Sataman (she/ her) Director of Programs
+Sirima Sataman (she/ her) Communications Strategy and Development

 Sirima Sataman helps bring Fibershed’s programs, communications, and operations into strategic alignment to further the organization’s efficacy and impact.
 Sirima has a deep and diverse background in sustainability, design, regenerative agriculture, and fine art.
 She is also a Fibershed Producer member and tends a flock of 20 Shetland sheep on seven acres in Coastal California.